Logarithmic de Rham comparison for open rigid spaces: Introduction

 \end{theorem}

-During the preparation of this note, we learned that Hansheng Diao, Kai-Wen Lan, Ruochuan Liu and Xinwen Zhu have proved, in their upcoming paper, a more powerful version of this comparison theorem including allowing more general coefficients.
+During the preparation of this note, we learned that Hansheng Diao, Kai-Wen Lan, Ruochuan Liu and Xinwen Zhu have proved a more powerful version of this comparison theorem including allowing more general coefficients (see~\cite[Theorem 1.1]{DLLZ}).

 We hope our approach following Scholze and using the Faltings site is still interesting in its own.